-- Through diet and natural supplements, I reduced my inflammation and have made huge progress in healing my gut.
+- Through diet changes and natural supplements, I reduced my inflammation and made huge progress in healing my gut.

 No Longer on the Sidelines

 I’m not back to 100% – yet.
-I’m still healing from intestinal permeability and Candida.
+I’m still healing from leaky gut and battle with recurring Candida overgrowth.

-And last fall, I hit a monumental milestone; I hiked part of Nepal’s Annapurna Trail with my family.
+And two years ago, I hit a monumental milestone; I hiked part of Nepal’s Annapurna Trail with my family.